Hike the Lares Trek and Short Inca Trail to Machu Picchu in 5 Days - Orange Nation Peru

 ITINERARY

-As we start our ascend, be prepared for a pretty steep hike in the beginning.
+As we start our hike, be prepared for a pretty steep slog in the beginning.
 Pace yourself, taking in the scenery with the calming river, gently flowing down stream to your left.
-Flanked on your right by a statuesque lush mountain with a scattering of gorgeous flora indigenous to the region.
-The rest of the trail is gradual.
-Pass old Inca bridges, a beautiful clear lake with a couple of grazing domesticated animal, a perfect spot to stretch your legs and take a rest.
-We meet up with our chef along the way for a scrumptious 3-course lunch.
-After lunch we continue on our scenic hike to the village of Cancha Cancha.
+Your right is flanked by a statuesque lush mountain with a scattering of gorgeous flora indigenous to the region.

-The snowcapped mountains creep closer and the air becomes crisp, as we get closer to the village.
-We cross over a small stream to settle into our campsite along the river.
 Once we arrive in Cancha Cancha we get to interact with the locals, depending on the season, we can either play soccer with the local kids or visit a local school.
-We enjoy our afternoon tea and spend the rest of the afternoon taking in our surroundings, take pictures of the local women heading their llamas and alpacas in traditional clothing or the breathtaking mountain peaks that tower above you.
+We enjoy our afternoon tea and spend the rest of the afternoon taking in our surroundings, snapping some photos of the local women in traditional clothing herding their llamas and alpacas, or the breathtaking mountain peaks that tower above you.

-As the sun begins to disappear behind the mountains and the stars start to brighten the skies, we cozy up inside the dinner tent for another outstanding meal by our dedicated chef.
-We spend the rest of the star-studded night, getting to know the rest of our group and listening to our guide explaining how the Incas have used the constellations to guide their farming.
+We spend the rest of the night getting to know the rest of our group and listening to our guide explaining how the Incas have used the constellations to guide their farming.
 We then settle into out tents to get ready for a challenging second day of hiking.

 • Meals: Breakfast – Lunch – Afternoon Tea – Dinner